 First, the interview should keep the customer’s objectives in the center.
 The interviewer probes to truly understand the customer’s problems – resulting in a customer that feels “heard” and appreciated.
 Although this is also a B2C process attribute, it has more usefulness in B2B.
 When an interviewer deeply listens to a customer, this endears the interviewee to them.
 It’s an antidote to any concern that the interviewer secretly is using the session as a selling opportunity.
 Meanwhile, the interviewing team respects the moderator’s role so that the session itself feels like an engaging conversation amongst peers.

-For example, with the flagship product of New Product Blueprinting, Blueprinter 5.0 software, the customer will see a professionally designed layout which features digital sticky notes, an agenda, multiple views, multiple languages (if applicable), even multiple colors to categorize customer data types.
+For example, with the flagship product of New Product Blueprinting, Blueprinter 5.0 software, the customer will see a professionally designed layout that features digital sticky notes, an agenda, multiple views, multiple languages (if applicable), even multiple colors to categorize customer data types.
 It is a simple and elegant display: attractive for the customer – and simple for the interviewer.

 To support this, Blueprinter software allows interviewing teams to capture tasks and assign them to team members – visible for all to see.
 This helps them to stay accountable for any promises made.